Eat Here Now: Boston’s 10 Hottest Restaurants

 A (very deservedly) popular Cuban restaurant in Waltham has spawned an even larger, two-floor sibling near Cambridge’s Porter Square.
-Opened last month in the space that formerly housed the Elephant Walk, Gustazo is turning out dishes new spins on menu mainstays, like tostones tacos filled with braised duck, plus a full cocktail program (unique to this location) highlighting rums and devised by lauded local bar guru Sam Treadway.
+Opened in March in the space that formerly housed the Elephant Walk, Gustazo is turning out dishes new spins on menu mainstays, like tostones tacos filled with braised duck, plus a full cocktail program (unique to this location) highlighting rums and devised by lauded local bar guru Sam Treadway.
 We’re grateful to have Gustazo even closer to home.

 Try this: Super-fresh ceviche is light, bright, and feels perfect for springtime.

 2067 Massachusetts Ave., Cambridge, 617-714-5267, gustazo-cubancafe.com.